emacs-rustic/rustic/README.md

   (setq rust-mode-treesitter-derive t))
 ```

-And make to have rustic load after rust-mode:
+And then make sure to have rustic load after rust-mode:

 ``` emacs-lisp
 (use-package rustic